lbi-cenargen/oil_plants/README.md

 # Oil plants RNASeq analysis pipeline

-This is a part of Embrapa Genetic Resources and Biotecnology research bulletin called : xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx Here you can find a description of the commands used to describe this bulletin.
+This is a part of Embrapa Genetic Resources and Biotecnology research bulletin called : "Combinação de abordagens de análises de novo e guiadas pelo genoma para explorar dados de RNA-Seq de sementes oleaginosas para anotação de vias de ácidos graxos".
+Here you can find a description of the commands used to describe this bulletin.

 ### pre-processing